Prag8855/aab/content/guides/berlin-auslanderbehorde-appointment.md

 In some cases, you can stay in Germany after your visa or residence permit expires.

-After your *Ausländerbehörde* appointment, the interviewer can give you a *[[Fiktionsbescheinigung]]*.
-This temporary visa lets you stay in Germany while you wait for your new residence permit.
-If you forgot some documents, the *[[Fiktionsbescheinigung]]* gives you more time to reapply.

 ### If you have a [residence permit](/glossary/Aufenthaltstitel)

+You can stay in Germany until the *Ausländerbehörde* makes a decision if...

+- You have an Ausländerbehörde appointment **and** you booked your appointment while your residence permit was valid[^21]
+- **or** you [applied by email](#by-email) while your residence permit was valid[^13]
+- **or** you have a *[[Fiktionsbescheinigung]]*

-**If you have an Ausländerbehörde appointment**, you can stay in Germany until your appointment date, even if your residence permit expires.[^20] You can continue working, freelancing or studying until your appointment date.[^11] You must book the appointment while your residence permit is valid.[^21]
+In those cases, you can stay in Germany even if your residence permit expires.[^20] You can continue working, freelancing or studying until your appointment date.[^11] You must book the appointment while your residence permit is valid.

-During your appointment, ask for a *[[Fiktionsbescheinigung]]*.
-This will let you travel outside of Germany, even if your residence permit expires.
+If your residence permit expires soon, ask for a *[[Fiktionsbescheinigung]]*.
+It lets you travel outside of Germany after your residence permit expires.

+If your residence permit expires, and you travel outside of Germany without a  *[[Fiktionsbescheinigung]]*, they might not let you re-enter Germany.[^14]

 **[Information about the Fiktionsbescheinigung ➞](/guides/fiktionsbescheinigung)**

-**If you [apply by email](#by-email)**, the automated response counts as an application.[^12] You can stay in Germany until they process your application.[^5] You can continue to work, freelance or study while you wait.[^22] You must email your documents before your residence permit expires.[^13]

-If your residence permit expires and you don't have a *[[Fiktionsbescheinigung]]*, don't leave Germany.
-You can't re-enter Germany with an expired residence permit.[^14]

 ### If you don't have a residence permit